SaswatB/crylic/docs/workflows/github-desktop.md

 # Working with Git

 Many modern software projects use software to store files and track changes.
 Git is one of the most popular solutions used by developers.
-Normally utilizing Git requires technical knowledge, but fortunately programs have been developed that make this process easy.
-This guide goes over an example workflow utilizing GitHub Desktop to easily work with changes from Crylic on your team's project hosted on GitHub.
+Typically utilizing Git requires technical knowledge, but fortunately programs have been developed that simplify this process.
+This guide goes over an example workflow utilizing GitHub Desktop to quickly work with changes from Crylic on your team's project hosted on GitHub.

 {% hint style="success" %}
 Utilizing Git directly from Crylic is in the roadmap